Article At A Glance:

 Establishing some core foundational habits can be key for this trigger, more on this topic here.

 Daily stress can be a major trigger for individuals in recovery.
-Stress can reduce one’s concentration and judgment, bringing about an increased risk of impulse, leading to a poor choice being made.
+Identifying triggers that are stress-related can reduce one’s concentration and judgment, bringing about an increased risk of impulse, leading to a poor choice being made.

 For example, if you have a stressful job, you may be more likely to crave alcohol as a way to cope with the stress.